 Hometown: Norwood, NJ

 Hobbies: Writing, running, hiking, playing the cello, watching Real Housewives, spending time with Amherst town residents at the Amherst Survival Center

 Name: Mariana Lehoucq ‘19

 Hometown: Greensboro, NC

-Activities on Campus: Amherst Choral Society, Women's Ultimate Frisbee, Project Salud, Mentor at Reader to Reader
+Activities on Campus: Amherst Choral Society, Project Salud, Roosevelt @ Amherst, AC Public Health Collaborative

 Hobbies: Attending interesting talks, Spontaneous dance and karaoke sessions, Arts and crafts

 Hi!
 My name is Mariana, and I’m a junior from Greensboro, NC.
-On campus, I am involved in Choral Society, the AC Public Health Collaborative, the Roosevelt Institute, and the Women’s Ultimate Frisbee Team.
-I also work as a mentor for Reader to Reader, and am involved in a project through the Center for Community Engagement.
-I enjoyed doing some extra-curricular theatre last year, and loved meeting other students (some of which were THDA majors and many of whom were not) with interests in performance!
-Some of my favorite parts of Amherst are getting to try new things and explore various academic interests due to the open curriculum, being able to count on running into friends at any time in Val, and being able to enjoy the “small school” sense of community while still having access to the tremendous amount of resources offered on campus and within the Five Colleges, and beyond!
+On campus, I am involved in Choral Society, the AC Public Health Collaborative, Project Salud, and the Roosevelt Institute.
+I also work as a student researcher for the Office of Diversity and Inclusion.
+Some of my favorite parts of Amherst are getting to explore various interests due to the open curriculum, being able to run into friends at any time in Val, and enjoying the “small school” sense of community while still having access to the tremendous amount of resources offered on campus, within the Five Colleges, and beyond!
 I spent the past summer interning in Lima, Peru, and am excited to study abroad in Stockholm during the Spring 2018 semester.
-If you have any questions about life at Amherst, think we may share a common interest, or would like a junior’s perspective on college, feel free to reach out at firstname.lastname@example.org!
+If you have any questions about life at Amherst, think we may share a common interest, or would like a junior’s perspective on college, feel free to reach out to email@example.com!

 Name: Bonnie Lin ‘19